The Bible has countless times been referred to as the manual for life - your roadmap, your guidebook, your compass.

 As a Bible is used, it's common to discover the strengths and weaknesses of the particular printing of scriptures that you have.
 Bibles come in several different versions, such as King James Version (KJV) and the English Standard Version (ESV).
 They also come in several different layouts - giant print, center margin, "Study Bible", wide margin, etc. Each layout offers its own unique set of resources to the reader.

-As you study, it's very common to find resources you'd really like to add.
+As you begin digging into your Bible, it's very common to find resources you'd really like to add right into the page.
 Perhaps just a note on a verse.
 Perhaps a whole page of information, such as a Bible encyclopedia article or a helpful diagram or map.
 Perhaps a blank note page at certain points in the Bible.
 It is possible to accommodate these things within reason.

 First things first, though.
 You need a system for notes, or your Bible will quickly become a confusing mess.